David-OConnor/pyflow/README.md

 creates a folder with the basics
 - Run `pypackage install` to set up Python, and sync dependencies with `pyproject.toml`, or add dependencies to it
 - Run `pypackage python` to run Python

+## Quick-and-dirty start for quick-and-dirty scripts
+- Run `pypackage script myscript.py`, where `myscript.py` is the name of your script.
+This will automatically set up an isolated environment for this script, and install dependencies as required, without altering any other environment.

 ## Why add another Python manager?